On the development and analysis of coupled surface-subsurface models of catchments. Part 1. Analysis of dimensions and parameters for UK catchments: Further investigation of distribution and correlation

 In order to better understand the separation between the class properties, one can use principal component analysis (PCA), which allows us to find the linear combination of the original parameters with the highest variation in the dataset.
 Table \ref{tab:PCA_table} summarises the linear coefficients (eigenvectors) representing the first four principal components.
 Based on the parameters with the highest eigenvalues, \edit{our intuitive interpretation of the components is as follows}.
 One can interpret the first principal component as strongly related to the topography of the terrain.
 The highland terrain with higher slopes and higher rainfall/runoff values is characterised by high values of the first principal components, while the lowlands correspond to low values.
 The second principal component is high for catchments with high aquifer thickness, high soil saturation, low $\alpha_\mathrm{MvG}$ and/or high Manning's $n$ roughness coefficient.
 Typically, such a configuration of parameters represents catchments, in which groundwater flow has a relatively high importance. \edit{On the contrary, catchments with a low value of the second component will be characterised by a higher contribution of the overland flow component.}

 Fig. \ref{fig:PCA_summary} presents the clusters in a two-dimensional space spanned by the first two principal components.
 Here the separation between classes is apparent---as observed before, they vary in terrain topography.
 Additionally, the \edit{second} cluster represents the most productive aquifers with the highest importance of groundwater.
-In the other two classes, the lower importance of groundwater needs to be balanced by higher overland flows. \edit{In the case of cluster 1, we expect the overland flow speed to be high due to high elevation gradients (cf. \cref{fig:clustering_results}f-g) and smaller separation between streams (cf. \cref{fig:clustering_results}h).
-In the case of cluster 3, we observe that elevation gradients are low (\cref{fig:clustering_results}g-h), and the drainage network needs to be even denser (\cref{fig:clustering_results}h).
-By examining areas belonging to cluster 3, we noticed that the drainage is often additionally aided with a network of artificial drainage channels and pipes, whose density needs to be chosen accordingly to the soil properties (see~\citealt{ritzema1994subsurface}).}
+In the other two classes, the lower importance of groundwater is balanced by higher overland flows. \editt{In the case of cluster 1, the groundwater flow is limited by low hydraulic conductivity of the soil (cf. \cref{fig:clustering_results}i), while in cluster 3, it is limited by the very flat terrain (cf. \cref{fig:clustering_results}f-g), which can easily become saturated.}

 Fig. \ref{fig:PCA_components} also illustrates the spatial distribution of the first two principal components, as well as the geographical distribution of catchments belonging to different classes. \edit{Based on visual inspection of the distribution of regions associated with different values of the first principal component in \cref{fig:PCA_components}a, the measure seems to be highly spatially autocorrelated.
 This is due to the UK's distinct lowland, midland and highland regions, characterised by low, medium, and high values of the first principal component, respectively.} The spatial autocorrelation of the second principal component can also be observed in \cref{fig:PCA_components}b; however, this component varies much more locally---we expect it to be dependent on the local geological structure of the aquifer and the local soil composition.